craig08/linux-configs/README.md

 ## Introduction

 Craig is used to Ubuntu LTS with `bash`.
-Therefore the setup script is written in `bash`, and common tools will be installed via built-in `apt-get`.
+Therefore the setup script is written in `bash`, and common tools will be installed via built-in `apt`.
 Please ensure that your network works.

 Current version supports Ubuntu 16.04 xenial.